Formation flying: Mechanism of drag reduction

 In juxtaposition, the drag reduction felt by trailing agents in formation flight may be thought more of as the trailing agents "surfing" on the vortices shed by wings of leading agents, reducing the amount of force needed to stay in the air.
 This force is known as lift and acts perpendicular to the freestream flow direction and drag.
-These vortices are known as wingtip vortices and are formed by fluid flowing around the wingtips from the high-pressure region that is the bottom of the wing to the low-pressure region that is the top of the wing.
+These vortices are known as wingtip vortices and are formed by fluid flowing around the wingtips from the high-pressure region that is on the bottom of the wing to the low-pressure region that is on the top of the wing.
 The flow becomes separated from the airfoil and rotates about a low pressure wake that forms the core of the vortex.
 This vortex acts to change the direction of the flow for trailing aircraft, increasing the lift over a segment of the wing and allowing for a reduction in induced drag by lowering its angle of attack.

 This can also be shown by the drag and analogous lift equation, $F_\text{L} = \frac{1}{2} C_\text{L} A \rho v^2$.
 The difference now is that $C_\text{D}$ and $C_\text{L}$ vary linearly with angle of attack $\alpha$, which is the angle formed by the neutral axis of the aircraft and the freestream flow.
-Since the local flow is coming in at a higher angle of attack due to the vortex, both the lift and drag forces are rotated such that lift force vector generates a forward thrust and the drag force vector generates an increase in lift.
+Since the local flow is coming in at a higher angle of attack due to the vortex, both the lift and drag forces are rotated such that the lift force vector generates a forward thrust and the drag force vector generates an increase in lift.
 With this increase in lift force, the angle of attack may be reduced to maintain the target lift needed to maintain an altitude while cruising, which causes a reduction in induced drag since drag and lift are a function of $\alpha$ through the coefficients $C_\text{D}$ and $C_\text{L}$.